Kirian Ledesma

-Kirian Rodríguez Ledesma (born 22 July 1984), often known simply as Kirian, is a Spanish footballer who plays for UD Orotava as a central defender.
+Kirian Rodríguez Ledesma (born 22 July 1984), often known simply as Kirian, is a Spanish former footballer who played as a central defender.

 Football career

 Born in Candelaria, Tenerife, Kirian began his career with CD Tenerife, making his professional debut in the second division and playing six matches in the 2003–04 season.
 He became a regular in the following years with the Canary Islands club in the same level, being definitely released in December 2006 and joining neighbouring UD Vecindario the following month.

 Kirian moved to amateurs SE Eivissa-Ibiza in the summer of 2007, but left for Germany after one and a half seasons in division three, signing with FSV Frankfurt.
 On 11 May 2010, after appearing rarely for the second tier side, he was released from contract.